 - 1. Select Boot; then press Enter. - You can use the Boot submenu to specify the startup sequence that runs when you turn on the power.
-Refer to "Boot submenu" on page 180. - You can use the Network Boot to specify the top priority boot device that runs when Wake on LAN is commonly used by LAN administrators in corporate networks to get remote access to your computer.
-Refer to "Network Boot submenu" on page 181. - 2.
-Select the device you want to start first. - To set the order that the UEFI BIOS will use when starting an operating system, you can press the or + key to move the device up or down. - 3.
-Press F10 to save the changes and restart the system.
+Refer to "Boot submenu" on page 205. - You can use the Network Boot to specify the top priority boot device that runs when Wake on LAN is commonly used by LAN administrators in corporate networks to get remote access to your computer.
+Refer to "Network Boot submenu" on page 205. - 2.
+Select the device you want to start first.

+Use these keys to set the order that the UEFI BIOS will use when starting an operating system:

+• + or - key moves the device up or down.

+3. Press F10 to save the changes and restart the system.